jbuehl/ha/README.md

         {"type": "collection", "class": "Collection", "resources": ["gardenTemp", "gardenSprinkler"], "name": "resources"}

-    2. Return the attributes for the resource "shade1".
+    2. Return the attributes for the resource "gardenSprinkler".
 Note that the attributes "state" or "stateChange" are not included.

         GET hostname:7378/resources/gardenSprinkler